TabularEditor/TabularEditorDocs/te3/csharp-scripts.md

 **Note:** Remember to put the semicolon (;) at the end of each line.
 This is a requirement of C#.
 If you forget it, you will get a syntax error message when trying to execute the script.

-Hit F5 or the ‚ÄùPlay‚Äù button above the script editor to execute the script.
+Hit F5 or the îPlayî button above the script editor to execute the script.
 Immediately, you should see the measure moving around in the explorer tree, reflecting the changed Display Folder.
 If you examine the measure in the Property Grid, you should also see that the Format String property has changed accordingly.

 ### Working with multiple objects at once
 Many objects in the object model, are actually collections of multiple objects.
 For example, each Table object has a Measures collection.
 The wrapper exposes a series of convenient properties and methods on these collections, to make it easy to set the same property on multiple objects at once.
 This is described in detail below.
 Additionally, you may use all the standard LINQ extension methods to filter and browse the objects of a collection.